HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ## Introduction

-<a hreflang="en" href="https://openai.com/index/chatgpt/">On November 30, 2022</a>, OpenAI launched a service called ChatGPT, a product that catapulted *Generative Artificial Intelligence* (Generative AI) from research labs into the daily lives of millions.
+On November 30, 2022, OpenAI <a hreflang="en" href="https://openai.com/index/chatgpt/">launched a service called ChatGPT</a>, a product that catapulted *Generative Artificial Intelligence* (Generative AI) from research labs into the daily lives of millions.
 This launch fundamentally changed user expectations regarding how applications and the web should function.
 Furthermore, the accompanying *Application Programming Interface* (API) gave software developers a powerful tool to make their applications significantly smarter.

 Generative AI is a specialized field that focuses on processing and generating human-understandable content, including text, source code, images, videos, speech, and music. *Large Language Models* (LLMs) represent a significant component of this field.
 Trained on vast amounts of textual data, LLMs understand and generate natural language, expanding software architecture by enabling developers to process human language effectively for the first time.
 Recently, Generative AI features have been integrated into established applications, including Windows, Office, and Photoshop.